 Brad joined the NCHSAA staff in August 2010.
 He served the Association as the Assistant Director of Sports, Director of Sports and Championships, and Senior Director of Sports and Championships until July 2022.
 Committed to professional development, he is a Certified Master Athletic Administrator through the National Interscholastic Athletic Administrators Association and a Level 3 Coach through the National Federation of State High School Associations.
 Brad served a 4-year term, representing NFHS Section III, on the NFHS Swimming and Diving Rules Committee from 2018 through 2021.
 In 2022, Brad was awarded Athletic Director of Excellence by the North Carolina Athletic Directors Association.

-A product of the NCHSAA, Brad attended Southern Durham High School, where he was a four-year varsity player on the soccer and golf teams.
+A product of the NCHSAA, Brad attended Southern Durham High School as a four-year varsity player on the soccer and golf teams.

 After graduating from Mount Olive, Brad earned a Master of Science in Exercise and Sport Science: Sport Management from East Carolina University.
-During his time at ECU, he worked in the Athletic Ticket Office, where he assisted with football, basketball, and baseball event sales.
+While at ECU, he worked in the Athletic Ticket Office, where he assisted with football, basketball, and baseball event sales.
 To complete his master’s degree, he interned with the NCHSAA.
-His special project included collecting, analyzing, and presenting data for the NCHSAA Football Playoff “Pod System,” which was used from 2010 until 2013.
+His special project included collecting, analyzing, and presenting data for the NCHSAA Football Playoff “Pod System,” used from 2010 until 2013.

 In addition to his sports and championship responsibilities, Brad is also in charge of

 - Coaches Clinic